 The next step after determining the initial study area boundary for EJ analysis and community information is the collection of demographic and economic data.
-In addition to collecting demographic data specific to EJ analysis (low income and minority), other demographic data will be collected for the NEPA document as well (language, household, disabilities, age, female head of household) to provide a full picture of community characteristics, and acknowledge other relevant federal laws such as the American with Disabilities Act of 1990 and Executive Order 13166: Improving Access to Services for Persons with Limited English Proficiency.
+In addition to collecting demographic data specific to EJ analysis (low income and minority), other demographic data will be collected for the NEPA document as well (language, household, disabilities, age, female head of household, historically disadvantaged populations) to provide a full picture of community characteristics, and acknowledge other relevant federal laws such as the American with Disabilities Act (ADA) of 1990, E.O 13985: Advancing Racial Equity and Support for Underserved Communities Through the Federal Government, E.O.
+14091: Further Advancing Racial Equity and Support for Underserved Communities Through the Federal Government, and E.O 13166: Improving Access to Services for Persons with Limited English Proficiency.

 Demographic and economic data should be collected from the U.S. Census Bureau decennial census or the American Community Survey (ACS).
-Detailed instructions for collecting U.S Census Bureau data can be found in Appendix C. Data should be collected using the most recent census data or 5 year ACS Data.
+Detailed instructions for collecting U.S Census Bureau data can be found in Appendix C. Data should be collected using the most recent census data or 5-year ACS Data.
 When collecting the data through census or ACS, the following methodology should be used:

 - Demographic data for EJ analysis (race, ethnicity, income) should be collected at block group level to ensure collection of data at the smallest census geography available.
 If block groups cannot be used, tract level data should be used with an explanation of why block groups cannot be used in the NEPA document.
-Income data should be consistent with data from (HHS) poverty level for average household size (generally a family of four based on Arizona census data) and the overall census data. - Data for other demographic purposes (language, household, disabilities, age, female head of household) that will be outlined in the NEPA document to provide a community assessment and acknowledge other relevant laws should also be collected at block group level.

-When identifying languages for purposes of LEP, use tables C16001 and B16001 to locate languages by ability to speak English at the census tract or block group level.
+Income data should be consistent with data from (HHS) poverty level for average household size (generally a family of four based on Arizona census data) and the overall census data. - Data for other demographic purposes (language, household, disabilities, age, female head of household) that will be outlined in the NEPA document to provide a community assessment and acknowledge other relevant laws should also be collected at block group level. - When identifying languages for purposes of LEP, use tables C16001 and B16001 to locate languages by ability to speak English at the census tract or block group level.
 If block group level information is not available, tract level data should be used.

-In addition to these common data resources, site visit data can also be collected in the field or at a desktop level and early public involvement efforts such as scoping can help inform community characteristics.
-As part of the review of the demographic data, the presence and location of potential EJ populations should be identified early in the project process to ensure that potential community related impacts are identified and then avoided and minimized as much as possible.
+In addition to these common data resources, data for an initial evaluation effort can also be collected from sites such as EJSCREEN, FHWA's STEAP tool, CEQ's CEJST Tool, and public state information (SNAP benefits, free school lunch data, etc.).
+In addition to the initial desktop evaluation efforts, efforts on the ground through project canvassing, local event participating, and establishing communication groups can help inform community characteristics and should be included in project efforts to understand community needs and preferences of the community for communication and outreach.
+As part of the review of the demographic data and these efforts for meaningful public involvement, the presence and location of potential EJ populations should be identified early in the project process to ensure that potential community related impacts are identified and then avoided and minimized as much as possible.
 See Appendix C for guidance on how to collect initial Census Data.